maretekent/keyboard/README.md

 # Keyboard

-The keyboard is a project demostrates uses JavaScript MVC framework (such as React) so that when you click on a white key the key is highlighted and the corresponding letter is appended to an element below the keyboard that acts as a log.
+The keyboard is a project demostrates piano keyboard and uses JavaScript MVC framework (such as React).
+Concerning the design when you click on a white key, the key is highlighted and the corresponding letter is appended to an element below the keyboard that acts as a log.

 ## Running locally - without Docker